objy-org/objy-org.github.io/docs/DOCUMENTATION.md

 ## addProperty

-Adds a compley property to an object
+Adds a comple property to an object

 > Properties are key/value pairs, stored in an object under `properties`.
 The value can either be a simple literal (like above) or an object containing a type and value.
 > The second variant is way more powerful, because you will have type checking, you can add property-permissions, handlers and more.